ShoGinn/ShoGinn/README.md

 ## Contact Me

-If you'd like to get in touch, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/scottdginn) or [Discord](https://discordapp.com/users/385709374422777856).
-You can also start a [Discussion](https://github.com/ShoGinn/ShoGinn/discussions).
+If you'd like to get in touch, start a [Discussion](https://github.com/ShoGinn/ShoGinn/discussions).
 I'm always happy to chat with other technology enthusiasts and discuss new ideas.

 ## Clever Links